jlaydevant/Binary-Equilibrium-Propagation/README.md

 # Training Dynamical Binary Neural Networks with Equilibrium Propagation
+This repository contains the code to reproduce the results of the paper "Training Dynamical Binary Neural Network with Equilibrium Propagation".

-Here are listed description of the code uploaded and the commands to be run to reproduce the results shown in the paper - for the binary-weights section only.
+Here are listed description of the code uploaded and the commands to be run to reproduce the results shown in the paper.
+Depending on the commands used in the parser we can train networks with binary weights and which have a full-precision or binary activation.

 ## I - Package requirements

 Our code is compatible with Python 3.6 and 3.7.

 The package requirements are listed in the file 'requirements.txt'.

++ add commands for virtual env.

 ## II - Files